wicharek/UINavigationBar-FixedHeightWhenStatusBarHidden/README.md

 }
 ```

-If you need to customize insets, use `[UINavigationBar additionalSafeAreaInsets]` selector to get insets required by navigation bar:
+Or in case you need to customize insets, use `[UINavigationBar additionalSafeAreaInsets]` selector to get insets required for fixed height to work and modify them according to your needs:
 ```objective-c
 - (void)viewWillLayoutSubviews {
    [super viewWillLayoutSubviews];